ws-choi/mdx-submissions21/paper.md

 # Summary

 Recently, many methods based on deep learning have been proposed for music source separation.
 Some state-of-the-art methods have shown that stacking many layers with many skip connections improve the SDR performance.
 Although a deep and complex architecture usually shows outstanding performance, it consumes numerous computing resources and time for training and evaluation.
 This paper presents a source separation model named KUIELab-MDX-Net.
 We empirically find a model with a good balance of performance and required resources.
-It took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge at ISMIR 2021.
+KUIELab-MDX-Net took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge at ISMIR 2021.
 This paper also summarizes experimental results on another benchmark, MusDB18.

 # Introduction